CHOOSE LIFE (Suicide Resources)

 Take Action!

-There are many more, including YouTube Videos, local organizations that offer information, and people with personal experience..
+There are many more resources regarding suicide, including YouTube Videos, local organizations that offer information, and people with personal experience.
 Whether you read up on suicide prevention techniques, take an in-person class, or find information online, it is time well spent.